Intrinsic (Nonallergic) Asthma

 Extrinsic asthma develops in response to allergens, such as dust mites, pollen, and mold.
 It is the most common form of asthma according to the Asthma and Allergy Foundation of America.1,2

 Intrinsic is less common, representing from 10-33% of asthma cases.
-Nonallergic asthma often develops in adults and is more common in females.2 This kind of asthma also has multiple triggers some of which include stress, extreme heat or cold, exercise, and infections.
+Nonallergic asthma often develops in adults and is more common in women.2 This kind of asthma also has multiple triggers some of which include stress, extreme heat or cold, exercise, and infections.
 Other triggers may not be easily identified.1-3

 The symptoms and treatment of intrinsic and extrinsic asthma are generally the same; it is the causes and prevention strategies that differ.1-3